doktor500/pact-workshop-broker/README.md

 #### Creating a pact-broker account on pactflow.io

 Creating a pact-broker account on pactflow.io is need it for the second part of the workshop.
-Yo don't need to do this now if you have just created a broker using docker compose.
+You don't need to do this now if you have just created a broker using docker compose.

 If you are in the second part of the workshop, navigate to [pactflow.io](https://pactflow.io/) and click on the "Sign up" link